npahucki/linear-importer/README.md

 #### Logger
 - Each import attempt will create a logfile in the `log` directory
+- Each logfile contains a record of successfully imported Pivotal story IDs and their corresponding Linear issue IDs
+- During subsequent imports, the tool checks these logs to prevent duplicate imports of the same Pivotal story
+- This makes the import process idempotent - you can safely run the import multiple times without creating duplicate issues
+- If an import fails partway through, you can resume by running the import again, and only the remaining stories will be processed

 ## TODO
-- Write log file to track successfully imported Pivotal stories to handle failures and prevent duplicate imports
 - Pivotal Requester -> Linear Owner
 - Pivotal Owner(s) -> Linear Requested By
 - Pivotal Estimate -> Linear Estimate